velesin/jasmine-jquery/README.md

     jasmine.getFixtures().load(...)

-There are also global short cut functions available for the most used methods, so the above example can be rewritten to just:
+There are also global shortcut functions available for the most used methods, so the above example can be rewritten to just:

     loadFixtures(...)